onunu/leml/README.md

-# Leml
+# Leml(Leaf Enrypted YAML)
-Short description and motivation.
+Leml encrypt your secrets only leaf.

-## Usage
+You and member can see only keys without decrypt.
-How to use my plugin.
+It depend on rails.

 ## Installation
 Add this line to your application's Gemfile: